Current Time of Use Period: Off-Peak

 - Smart meters provide much more information to customers about their electricity use, helping customers take more control over their usage and bills.

-- Customers can view their electricity consumption by the hour, day, month or billing period through Veridian’s customer portal – my.veridian.
+- Customers can view their electricity consumption by the hour, day, month or billing period through Elexicon Energy’s customer portal – my.elexicon.

 - Smart meter data provides comprehensive, detailed information for electricity system planning – increasing our efficiency and lowering system costs.

 Electricity used on weekends and holidays is charged the off-peak price during both the Winter and Summer periods.
-Here are the holidays in 2016 when off-peak prices are in effect:
+This page lists the holidays when off-peak prices are in effect.
+Note: If a holiday falls on a weekend, the following Monday will have off-peak prices in effect all day.

 |Day of Off-peak Pricing||Holiday|